Rockweed Restoration | MARINe

 Silvetia Restoration

-Using proven restoration approaches combined with testing of novel alternatives, we are restoring impacted populations Silvetia compressa across a broad geographic region of California (from San Diego to the Big Sur Coast, including the Channel Islands) to achieve stable and persistent rockweed populations that provide key ecosystem functions and benefits to rocky intertidal communities.
+Using proven restoration approaches combined with testing of novel alternatives, we are restoring impacted populations of Silvetia compressa across a broad geographic region of California (from San Diego to the Big Sur Coast, including the Channel Islands) to achieve stable and persistent rockweed populations that provide key ecosystem functions and benefits to rocky intertidal communities.

 Questions?
 Please contact Laura Anderson (lmanders@ucsc.edu).